Cowpea (Vigna unguiculata)

 More than 4 million tons of peas of all sorts are consumed worldwide, with 387,000 tons consumed in Africa.

 The cowpea plant is attacked by pests during every stage of its life cycle.
 Aphids extract juice from its leaves and stems while the crop is still a seedling and also spread the cowpea mosaic virus.
-Flower thrips feast on it during flowering, pod borers attack its pods during pod growth, and bruchid weevils attack the postharvested seeds.
+Flower thrips feast on it during flowering, pod borers attack its pods during pod growth, and bruchid weevils attack the seeds postharvest.
 The plants are also attacked by diseases caused by fungi, bacteria and viruses.
 Parasitic weeds—Striga and Alectra—choke the plants growth at all stages and nematodes prevent the roots from absorbing nutrients and water from the soil.

 Most cowpea crops are rain fed and although it is drought tolerant, cowpea farmers in the dry savanna areas of sub-Saharan Africa obtain low yields, estimated at about 350 kg per hectare.